Meet our new online editor: Q&A with Wendy Ruth Walker

-Our new online editor, Wendy Ruth Walker, is currently finishing up her MFA in writing at Bennington College.
+Our new online editor, Wendy Ruth Walker, holds an MFA in writing from Bennington College .
 Her story “Cabinet of Animals” received an honorable mention in Glimmer Train’s fall 2017 fiction contest.
 She was also accepted into the 2018 Tin House Summer Workshop.
 For more than 10 years, Wendy was an acquisitions editor at Simon & Schuster in New York.
 She has been a contributing writer to Stop Smiling Magazine and The Jewish Book Council, and currently acts as an editorial consultant.
-She holds an BFA in film from Syracuse University and lives in Annapolis, Maryland with her husband and daughter.
+She lives in Maryland with her husband and daughter.

 We’re thrilled to welcome Wendy to the Little Patuxent Review team!
 She was kind enough to answer a few questions before she dives in.